 Peace: Absence of conflict leads to happiness and harmony.
 Aim and goal of all people.
 Many religions - a time to come where there is peace.
 E.g. Kingdom of Heaven/paradise - goal for all.
 Peace on earth is a step towards that.
 Islam and Peace: Muslims seek a just and peaceful world.
 The root of the word Islam means 'Peace' and Muslims say 'Salaam' (Peace be upon you) to greet each other.
 This religion promotes goodwill.
 The Qur'an teaches that peace and reconciliation are better than fighting.
 Muslims should not seek revenge as it is wrong to return evil with evil.
 Muslims should forgive others.
+Muslims can help the world become more equal through Zakah - 2.5% of their additional money, can be given to the needy, donated to charities which are involved in peace making and supporting victims of war.
 Sacred writings/Scripture: Islam -'Paradise is for...those who curb their anger and forgive their fellow men.'
 (Quran 3: 134) 'None of you truly believe until he wishes for his brothers what He wishes for himself.'
 (Prophet Muhammed pbuh)

 The Muslim Peace Fellowship: MPF - a gathering of peace and justice orientated Muslims - devoted to Islamic non-violence.
 They work against injustice/ develop non-violent strategies.
 E.g. conferences and publications.
-Pacifism: Christian teaching against War:.
-Jesus taught his follows to be peaceful.
+Pacifism: Christian teaching against War: Jesus taught his follows to be peaceful.
 Christian pacifists today follow the example of Jesus who did not resist arrest and allowed himself to be crucified for love of the human race.
 Quakers are strict pacifists and will not fight.
 Life is sacred and so should not be destroyed.
 Sacred writings/Scripture: Christianity - Jesus said 'Love your enemies' (Bible - Matthew 5:44) One of the Ten Commandments teaches 'Thou shalt not kill' (Exodus 10:13).
 All humans are made in the 'image of God' (Bible -Genesis 1:27) deserving absolute respect.
 Jesus - 'Blessed are the peace makers, for they shall be called the sons of God.'
 (Bible Matthew 5:9).
 The Society of Friends (Quakers) are Pacifist and have a peace testimony.
 'Turning the Tide' (Quaker organisation) It aims to show how cycles can be broken through non-violent strategies.
 The Quaker office at the United Nations promotes peaceful prevention and resolution of armed conflict.
 The Anglican Pacifist Fellowship: AFP is a Christian Pacifist group.
 Believe peace and justice should be brought about through non-violent means.
 Believe: Jesus' teaching is incompatible with war, the Christian Church should never support or justify war and should oppose it.
 The AFP founded the Week of Prayer for World Peace in 1974.
 They produce regular newsletters, organise and contribute to special peace-related events and religious services.
 International Day of Peace: observed around the world on 21st September.
 UN declared this as a day devoted to strengthening the ideals of peace.
 24 hour cease fire.
 1 minutes silence local noon time.
 The United Nations now has 192 member states.
 Encourages countries to settle their differences without fighting.
 Mairead Corrigan: a Catholic from Northern Ireland, who helped form the 'Peace People' organisation.
 Organised peace marches in the UK about Northern Ireland.
 Mairead was awarded (alongside Betty Williams) the 1976 Nobel Peace prize.
 After peace in NI, Corrigan became a tireless worker for peace and human rights.